• Skip to primary navigation

 I suggest using an oven thermometer so you can see when your oven is actually preheated, and that it is to the right temperature.

 Of course, you're also going to need a mixing bowl.
-I love this mixing bowl set from Target because it is super easy to clean, dries quickly, and the bowls have rubber on the bottom so they don't slide.
+I love this mixing bowl set because it is super easy to clean, dries quickly, and the bowls have rubber on the bottom so they don't slide.

 🥶 Storage